Sono Motors: First external prototypes and company growth (2021–2022)

-Production failure and #savesion (2022-)
+Production failure and #savesion (2022–)

 On December 8, 2022 Sono Motors announced that it had again failed to collect enough money to complete production of the pre-ordered Sion vehicles, despite again reporting strong growth in the third quarter of 2022 and "21,000 Sion B2C reservations and 22,000 B2B pre-orders to date, reflecting potential net sales volumes of up to €1 billion" in its Third Quarter 2022 report released earlier on the same day.
 By the time of the announcements, the stock price had dropped by more than 94% of its initial value set in October 2021.

 The company posed the question of how to continue with the company to its customers and fans, making its finances public and starting the #savesion campaign.
 Total funding was given at "until today approximately €264,000,000", with this sum including €50 million of "payment commitments".
 Operating expenditure was stated as "approximately €4,000,000 to €4,500,000 including internal development expenses" per month.
 Approximately €131 million had been spent on "capital expenditure (machinery and toolings) and external research & development costs".

 It was not made clear if these sums included only the Sion project or also other technologies and services.
 The numbers stated in the documents were contrasted by graphics with different and conflicting information, with e.g. one graphic stating that "330 Mio.+ €" (sic) had already been financed up until the end of 2022, against the €264 million stated previously.
 At several points numbers with and without Value Added Tax (VAT) were mixed with each other.

 The founders also stated they had been "on an extended U.S. tour to meet with potential investors, media and the community" experiencing "huge interest and high potential demand for our mission and technology", but decided not to enter the American market and raise additional funding there due to their inability to focus on completing the Sion project at the same time.

 In the #savesion campaign, Sono asked for at least €50 million of additional money to "[..] achieve the next big milestone, the Pre-Series vehicles (SVC4) [..]", and posed this to the community in the form of a challenge to get 3,500 car pre-orders fully funded at a unit price of at least €26,900 each.
 Backers could either place new (fully funded) orders, increase their existing down payments or donate to the project.
 If the goal was not reached within 50 days, the Sion project would be cancelled.
 In that case, the company would continue to focus solely on its (also not profitable) solar business and other services.

 The founders were also looking into additional financial instruments to raise money, e.g. subordinated loans.
 If the funding goal was reached, "Production Volume Ramp-Up" and delivery to initial backers would not be scheduled before the second quarter of 2024, five years after the initial 2019 target.

+Insolvency

+The company entered insolvency proceedings in 2023.